Workplace Sexual Harassment FAQs

 In Tennessee, you generally have 300 days from the date of the alleged harassment to pursue federal claims.
 Depending on how much time has passed since the harassment occurred, you may have very little time remaining before this deadline.
 If you miss this deadline, you will be barred from pursuing your claims in court.

 The first step is to speak with an experienced employment litigator who files sexual harassment claims in court and with the EEOC.
 You need a lawyer who you trust and who can aggressively take the fight to your employer and the harasser.
-Contact Nashville-based sexual harassment attorney Curt Masker today at 866-931-0146 or online.
+Contact our experienced Nashville sexual harassment attorneys at the number above or online.